flawnson/flawnson.github.io/docs/_posts/2022-5-28-startup-&-founder-resources.md

 ## Building
 * The [Startup Library](https://startuplibrary.co/) is a Notion-esque collection of resources curated by the Launch House in LA.
+* The [Founder Playlist](https://www.pillar.vc/playlist/) is incredibly high quality.
+Find legal templates, NDAs, offer letters, and so much more.

 ## Research
 * See what's trending at [Exploding Topics](https://explodingtopics.com/)